wowczarek/ptpd-builder/README.md

 ##### Assumptions:

-* SSH keys in place
+* SSH keys in place: having parallel processes asking for password is, erm, suboptimal
 * ssh config has the right username preset
 * hostnames are resolvable, etc
-* your target OSes can run the configure script
+* your target OSes can all run the configure script
 * you are not a muppet

 ##### Dependencies: